aksonov/react-native-router-flux/README.md

 * No possibility to skip animation during reset/replace: https://github.com/react-community/react-navigation/issues/1493
 * `Switch` is removed - you may use onEnter/onExit handlers for more flexible logic.
-* `getSceneStyle` is removed (no needed in v4).
+* `getSceneStyle` is removed (no needed in v4, you may pass any values to Router now and they will be inherited by all scenes).
-* Custom reducer (`createReducer` prop for Router) - Redux actions now are passed from React Navigation (‘Navigation/BACK’, ‘Navigation/NAVIGATE’, etc.)
+* Custom reducer is supported (`createReducer` prop for Router) but Redux actions now are passed directly from React Navigation (‘Navigation/BACK’, ‘Navigation/NAVIGATE’, etc.)
 * Drawer is 'drawer' attribute Scene
-* Modal is 'modal' attribute for Scene
+* Modal is 'lightbox' attribute for Scene (used for popups, like Error)
+* No `position` attribute is supported for custom transitions.
+For vertical transition add `modal` to parent `Scene`.
 * No flux 'focus' actions - use onEnter/onExit handlers instead.
 * Possible other stuff.